TERMS & CONDITIONS OF AUCTION BUSINESS

 - Estimates: Estimates are designed to help buyers gauge what sort of sum might be involved for the purchase of a particular lot.
 The lower estimate may represent the reserve price and certainly will not be below it.
 Estimates do not include the buyer’s premium or VAT (where chargeable).
 Estimates are prepared some time before the sale and may be altered by announcement before the sale.
 They are in no sense definitive and are subject to constant revision.

-- Buyers premium: The ‘Conditions of sale’ oblige buyers to pay a buyer’s premium at 20% on the hammer price of each lot purchased with a minimum of £2 per lot.
-In the case of lots purchased ‘Live Webcast’ through Golding Young Live will be charged at 24% and external internet bidding platforms this will charged at 28% on the hammer price.
+- Buyers premium: The ‘Conditions of sale’ oblige buyers to pay a buyer’s premium at 24% on the hammer price of each lot purchased with a minimum of £2 per lot.
+In the case of lots purchased ‘Live Webcast’ through external internet bidding platforms this will charged at 29.5% on the hammer price.
 In addition, VAT is payable on this premium (see below).
 To clarify, live webcast auctions are NOT sales governed by Distance Selling Regulations – you were given the opportunity to view, even if you did not.

 - VAT: An asterisk (*) indicates that VAT is payable by the purchaser at the standard rate imposed by current UK law on the hammer price as well as being an element in the buyer’s premium, lots are noted in the saleroom by a red dot on the lot number.
 This imposition of VAT is likely to be because the seller is registered for VAT within the European Union and is not operating the Dealers Margin Scheme or because VAT is due on importation into the UK.
 The double symbol (**) indicates that the lot has been imported from outside the European Union and the present position is that these lots are liable to a reduced rate of VAT on the gross lot price (i.e. both the hammer price and the buyer’s premium).
 Lots which appear without either of the above symbols indicate that no VAT is payable on the hammer price.
 This is because such lots are sold using the Auctioneers’ Margin Scheme and it should be noted that the VAT included within the premium is not recoverable as input tax.
 (VAT rates are changing with frequency, please check with HMRC.
 VAT will be charged as set by Government at the time of sale.)